Oklahoma Sooners football: Bennie Owen era (1905–1926)

-After a decade of football, the program acquired its first long-term head coach in Bennie Owen, a former quarterback of the undefeated 1899 Kansas Jayhawks team led by coach Fielding H. Yost.
-Owen had previously coached under Yost at Michigan, and his Bethany College teams had defeated Oklahoma in 1903 and 1904.
+After a decade of football, the program acquired its first long-term head coach in Bennie Owen, a former quarterback of the undefeated 1899 Kansas Jayhawks, led by coach Fielding H. Yost.
+Owen had previously coached under Yost at Michigan, and was the head coach of the Bethany Swedes teams that had defeated Oklahoma in 1903 and 1904.

 Owen's first two years at Oklahoma were spent between Norman and Arkansas City since Oklahoma lacked a large enough budget to employ him all year.
 As a result of these budgetary limitations, Owen would occasionally schedule up to three road games in a single short trip, exhausting his players in the process.
 However, even early in his tenure, Owen's teams found success.
-In 1905, Oklahoma won its first victory over rival Texas, winning the eighth meeting between the two schools by a 2–0 margin.
+In 1905, Oklahoma won a 2–0 victory over rival Texas, its first in eight tries.
 In 1908, the Sooners went 8–1–1, losing only to the undefeated Kansas Jayhawks.
 Owen's 1908 team relied on hand-offs to large runners, as the forward pass was just becoming common.
 In contrast, his 1911 team had several small and fast players that the quarterback would pass to directly.
 That team finished 8–0.

-Oklahoma had undefeated seasons in 1915 and 1918.
-In 1920, the Sooners moved to the Missouri Valley Intercollegiate Athletic Association after three seasons in the Southwest Conference, of which it was a founding member.
-In the new conference, they went 6–0–1, tying only Kansas State.
+The Sooners had undefeated seasons in 1915 and 1918.
+In 1920, Oklahoma moved to the Missouri Valley Intercollegiate Athletic Association after five seasons in the Southwest Conference, of which it was a founding member.
+In their new conference, OU went 6–0–1 and won the conference title.
 Owen retired after the 1926 season.
 During his 22-year career at Oklahoma, he went 122–54–16 (.677), won three conference championships, and achieved four undefeated seasons.
 In 1951, the inaugural year of the College Football Hall of Fame, he became Oklahoma's first inductee.